-- 1. What is photochromism? - 2.
-What are metal complex sensitizers?
+- 1. Explain photochromism? - 2.
+Explain the utility metal complex sensitizers?
 Give an example. - 3.
-What are the important biological sensing applications of silicon nanoparticles? - 4.
-What are quantum dots? - 5.
+Explain the important biological sensing applications of silicon nanoparticles? - 4.
+Describe quantum dots? - 5.
 Give two examples for non-silicon semiconductors used as light emitting diodes. - 6.
 List important applications of metal organic frameworks in pharmaceutical industry. - 7.
 Explain the term supramolecular self-assembly. - 8.
-Write a method for the synthesis of gold nanoparticles. - 9.
-What is combinatorial synthesis? - 10.
+Explain any one method for the synthesis of gold nanoparticles. - 9.
+Discuss combinatorial synthesis methodology used in the ceramic synthesis? - 10.
 Write two applications of inorganic nanotubes.

 - 11. Discuss the splitting of d orbitals in different environments using group theoretical considerations. - 12.
-Write a note on the applications of Mössbauer spectroscopy. - 13.
-Discuss photochemical substitution and redox reactions of Cr(III), Co(III), Rh(III) and Ru(II) complexes. - 14.
-Give an account of different types of nanocomposites.
+Describe the principle and applications of Mössbauer spectroscopy. - 13.
+Discuss photochemical substitution and redox reactions of Cr(III), Co(III), Rh(III) and Ru(II) complexes.

-- 15. Outline mechanical properties and applications of ceramic structures and properties and applications of refractories. - 16.
-What are the different types of metal organic frameworks?
+- 14. Give an account of different types of nanocomposites. - 15.
+Outline mechanical properties and applications of ceramic structures and properties and applications of refractories. - 16.
+Discuss the various types of metal organic frameworks?
 Write a note on the design of metal organic frameworks. - 17.
 Discuss supramolecular self-assembly caused by hydrogen bonds and ionic interactions. - 18.
 Explain various synthetic strategies for inorganic material design. $(6 \times 2 = 12)$

 - 19. Construct symmetry adapted linear combination of atomic orbitals for ferrocene.
 Sketch the MO diagram for ferrocene. - 20.
-What are the applications of EPR spectroscopy?
+Explain the principle and applications of EPR spectroscopy?
 Give an account of EPR of d1 and d9 transition metal ions in cubic and tetragonal ligand fields.
 Discuss electron-electron interactions and multiple resonance. - 21.
-Discuss various characterisation techniques for Nanomaterials: UV-visible, Raman, XRD, SEM, TEM and AFM techniques. - 22. a) What are inorganic supermolecules?
+Discuss various characterisation techniques for Nanomaterials: UV-visible, Raman, XRD, SEM, TEM and AFM techniques. - 22. a) Write a note on inorganic supermolecules.
 Discuss various synthetic strategies for inorganic super molecules and coordination polymers. - b) Explain the determination of vibrational modes using character tables in tetrahedral complexes.

-QP code Reg.No:
+QP code Reg.No: Name: